-This class is ONLINE which means all instruction is online with all assignments done online.

-- Instruction is called Classwork (CW) and must be done before the practice of skills will open.
+- 1. This class is ONLINE which means all instruction is online with all assignments done online. - Instruction is called Classwork (CW) and must be done to 85 before the homework practice will open.
 CW is not part of the course grading.
-It consists of videos, pages of the e-text, interactive work, and practice problems similar to a classroom experience. - Every section of Homework (HW) must be done to a grade of 85 before a quiz will open. - The Syllabus Quiz will need a grade of 100 before any assignments will open.
-Other quizzes need a minimum grade of 75. - A Test will open after the corresponding quiz has a grade of 75. - Two tests and the Final Exam will be proctored by a proctoring service which means that every student will be videoed while taking the test.
-Students will need a webcam and to use a computer that is NOT a Chromebook or a mobile device.
+It consists of videos, pages of the etext, interactive work, and practice problems similar to a classroom experience. - Every section of Homework (HW) must be done to grade of 85 before a quiz will open. - The Syllabus Quiz will need a grade of 100 before any assignments will open.
+Other quizzes need a minimum grade of 75. - A Unit Test will open after the corresponding quiz has a grade of 75. - One test and the Final Exam will be proctored by a proctoring service which means that every student will be videoed while taking the test.
+Students will need a webcam and use a computer that is NOT a chromebook or a mobile device.

 Pearson's MyLabMath (MLM) will be the delivery system for homework, quizzes, tests, and online instruction.
-The fee for MLM was included in the tuition statement and no code of any sort is needed.
-If a physical textbook is desired, I recommend buying an older edition online via a 3rd party seller or Pearson offers a \$50 option.
+The fee for MLM was included in the tuition statement.
+No code of any sort is needed.
+If a physical textbook is desired, try buying an older edition online via a 3rd party seller.
+Pearson offers a \$50 option.